-HIS 1013G - The Western Tradition in World Context (3)
+HIS 1013G - Western Civilization II: Reformation to the Present (3)

-This course will examine the development of Western civilization within a broader world context since 1500 a.d.
+This course will examine the development of Western civilization within a broader world context since 1500 A.D.
 The course particularly attends to the emergence of modern patterns of life, including modern states and systems of production and exchange, the development of modern science and technology, globalization, and modern concepts of the self and society.
 Emphasis on primary texts.

-HIS 2013 - United States History to 1865 (3)
+HIS 2013G - United States History to 1865 (3)